SAP-archive/cloud-s4-sdk-pipeline/README.md

 ## How to obtain support
 If you need any support, have any question or have found a bug, please report it as an issue in the repository.

-## License
-Copyright (c) 2017-2020 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE file](LICENSE).

-Note: This license does not apply to the SAP Cloud SDK for Continuous Delivery Logo referenced in this README.